Golden Skills

 Creativity: an example of an app prototype designed by Oscar Smith in S1.
 Created in keynote students were challenged to create an app prototype that helped people learn about the Golden skills.
 Oscar managed to put his ideas into action and create a keynote that looks and behaves much like a real app.
 This is part of the process that real app developers go through during the initial phases of app design.
 Oscar and several other students clearly have talents related to this industry.

-Problem Solving
+Critical Thinking and Problem Solving

 Problem-solving skills help you identify that there is a problem, then identify what is causing the problem and finally find a way to implement a solution.
 Employers appreciate it when staff identify problems in a process or procedure.
 However, they are even more appreciative when staff also suggest solutions to those issues.

-Teamwork
+Collaborating and Teamwork

 Teamwork means working together as a group to achieve a common goal.
 Employers want team players, people who make positive contributions to the group to help it succeed.
 The world revolves around the challenge of providing ongoing solutions, and such challenges require teams of people.
 This demands working efficiently and respectfully with others who have totally different responsibilities, backgrounds, objectives, and areas of expertise.